MK38993/Metis-Project-2---Real-Estate-Market/MVP.md

 ![Alt text](https://github.com/MK38993/Metis-Project-2---Real-Estate-Market/blob/main/best_fit_sqft_price.png "......")

 The data show a weak correlation between the two values.
-However, as square footage increases, the residuals increase rapidly, implying that the price of a property is affected greatly by many other factors as well.
+However, as square footage increases, the model's residuals increase rapidly as well, demonstrating that the price of a property is greatly affected by a number of other factors as well.

 ![Alt text](https://github.com/MK38993/Metis-Project-2---Real-Estate-Market/blob/main/residuals.png "......")